sachinsenal0x64/backstripe/README.md

 - 🦾 Automation
 - 🤖 Flexible
-- 🏞️ Use out of the scope
+- 🏞️ Use out of the scope (EX: BOTS)

 <br>